urbancompasspony/Android/README.md

 ## ADB
-Some commands for Android Tools
+Some commands for Android or ADB

 ## Install adb:
 $ sudo apt install adb